 Using aquafaba as a binder

-For recipes that call for egg or egg white as a binder, you can typically replace with an equal amount of aquafaba.
+For recipes that call for egg or egg white as a binder, such as these Zucchini and Green Pea Fritters, you can typically replace with an equal amount of aquafaba.
 If the recipe calls for 1 egg, then use 3 tablespoons of aquafaba.
 If it calls for an egg white, use 1 tablespoon of aquafaba.

 Using aquafaba to replace egg whites for desserts like meringues and pavlovas